-About Special Interest Group 8, Public Health Issues Related to Hearing and Balance
+About Special Interest Group 8, Audiology and Public Health

-Our mission is to address public health issues related to hearing and balance through a transdisciplinary approach.
+Our mission is to address public health issues related to all aspects of audiology through a transdisciplinary interprofessional collaborative practice (IPP) approach.

 - Noise and hearing conservation